gentoomodern/gentoomodern/README.md

 <ol>
 <li>Everything you keep is in the
 </pre>config</pre>
 directory; the rest is either an executable file/deps, or documentation, or temporaries.
-A number of configurations have within them another called "gentoomuch."
+A number of configurations have within them another called "gentoomodern."
 Everything inside these is reserved: Changing anything in there will likely break your builds, so I don't generally recommend doing so unless you're willing to debug thing by yourself.
 </li>
 <li>Further documentation is in the config directory.
 These aforementioned folders are intended to be both part of our pipeline and as living, implicitly-tested documentation for anyone looking to get started.</li>
 </ol>